rustgd/cgmath/README.md

 ## Todo:

-- Unittests: I have full unittest coverage on my D project so the algorithms should be correct I just haven't implemented the yet because of the compilation issue above
+- Unittests: I have full unittest coverage on my D project so the algorithms should be correct.
+I just haven't implemented them in om3D-rs yet because of the unfortunate compilation issue aove. :(
 - Vector functions: abs, lerp, min, max
 - Matrix Inversion: ugh
 - Matrix rotation